DavidYKay/davidykay.github.io/_drafts/Collaborative-Computing.md

 No, we must **build our way there**, brick by brick, from the present.

-For now, I dismiss virtual reality programming environments and human language-driven approaches as not close enough to commercialization.
+While I'm sure that virtual reality programming environments and perhaps human language approaches will one day be highly influential, I dismiss them as not yet close enough to commercialization.

 #### Microservices